perokvist/Treefort/_posts/2014-10-23-Creating-an-API-for-a-Rock-paper-scissors-Game-using-ASP.NET-Web-Api.md

 ## Scenario

 The simple RPS game only has two user interactions/commands.
-CreateGame (including the player one’s move) and MakeMove (player two’s move).
+CreateGame (including the player oneâ€™s move) and MakeMove (player twoâ€™s move).

 We're going to list all available games, the ones a player could participate in, and all games played (ended).